 Note that we principally rely on consent (i) to send marketing messages, and (ii) for sharing data of event attendees with sponsors post event.

-Where we process your information on the basis of legitimate interests, we do so as it is necessary to pursue our legitimate interests of providing and improving Forrester services for our customers.
+Where we process your information based on legitimate interests, we do so as it is necessary to pursue our legitimate interests of providing and improving Forrester services for our customers.
 Forrester has a legitimate interest in understanding how our services are being used.
 We also pursue our legitimate interests of improving our services, efficiency, and determining the level of interest in services for customers by obtaining insights into usage patterns of the services.

 Forrester has a legitimate interest in customizing your on-site experience to help you discover relevant research and topics.
 Forrester also engages third-party companies and individuals (such as research companies, and analytics providers) to help us operate, provide, and market the services.
 These third parties have only limited access to your information, may use your information only to perform these tasks on our behalf, and are obligated not to disclose or use your information for other purposes.
 Forrester may also use your information to maintain a secure Site, including sharing of your information for such purposes, because it is necessary to pursue our legitimate interests in ensuring the security of our services, including enhancing protection of our Site, intellectual property infringement and security risks of all kind.
 Forrester has a legitimate interest in working with service providers to make our services better even if some service providers we use are not strictly necessary for us to provide the Services.